-- single curve or - cyclic
+- single curve

+- or

+- cyclic

-- If the envelope curve mode is active on the display, the measured values are updated in a slower cycle time.
-Thus, it is advisable to leave the envelope curve mode after the measuring point has been optimized. - If the level of echo is very weak or there is a heavy interference echo, an orientation of the RTG can contribute to an optimization of the measurement (increase of the level echo/reduction of the interference echo) ("see "Orientation of the Radar Tank Gauge" on page 77").
+Note If the envelope curve mode is active on the display, the measured values are updated in a slower cycle time.
+Thus, it is advisable to leave the envelope curve mode after the measuring point has been optimized.